Request parameters.

 Promise<WebsocketApiResponse

 Test connectivity to the WebSocket API and get the current server time.
-Weight: 1

 Request parameters.